-Ever listen to any volume of Chess tracks, Howlin’ Wolf, Muddy Waters, Willie Dixon, Lightnin’ Hopkins, or Dylan’s classic Highway 61?
-Then you’ve heard Sam Lay.
-He was the prominent pulse on classic tracks you’ve surely listened to countless times over.
-You’ve heard his cowbell, penny-whistle, and a double-shuffle beat as only he can deliver it.
-Sam was the founding drummer of the Paul Butterfield Blues Band, which afforded him induction into the Rock and Roll Hall of Fame in 2015.
+Ever listen to any given volume of Chess records — Howlin’ Wolf, Muddy Waters, Willie Dixon, Lightnin’ Hopkins — or Bob Dylan’s Highway 61?
+Then you’ve heard drummer Sam Lay.
+He was the prominent pulse on classic tracks you’ve listened to countless times over.
+You’ve heard his cowbell, penny-whistle, and double-shuffle as only he can deliver it — a beat Iggy Pop learned from Sam himself.
+When Dylan went electric at the Newport Folk Festival in 1965, it was Sam who backed him up on drums.
+A founding member of the Paul Butterfield Blues Band, he earned a place in the Rock and Roll Hall of Fame in 2015.

-The chronicle of the life of Sam Lay originates in Birmingham, Alabama.
+Sam Lay’s story originates in Birmingham, Alabama.
 Is that correct?

 John Anderson: Yeah, he was born and raised there.
 And then he eventually made it to Cleveland.
 Right, Sam?
 You were about 18?